What are the criteria for entry?

 Can we view the centre before deciding to apply?

-The NEMLDC will be holding an Open Day on Tuesday 27th June 2017.
+Should the current precautions around mass gatherings be lifted, the NEMLDC will be holding an Open Day in July of each year.
 On this day families are invited to view the centre and ask questions about placement.
-Information and registration information details can be accessed by visiting https://www.eventbrite.com.au/e/north-east-metropolitan-language-development-centre-open-morning-tickets-25856829473?aff=es2
+Registration is essential by phoning the office on 9218 1600 or by emailing firstname.lastname@example.org

 How long will my child stay in the LDC?

-How do I enroll my child in an LDC?
+How do I enrol my child in an LDC?

 Children can apply for entry to Kindergarten, Pre Primary or Year 1 place.
 Numbers of places available vary from year to year, although most places are generally available for children entering into Kindergarten and Pre Primary.